Hallelujah (Paramore song)

 "Hallelujah" is a song by American rock band Paramore, released as the second single from their second studio album Riot!.
 The single peaked at No. 139 on the UK Singles Chart.
 The song is not to be confused with the Leonard Cohen song of the same name, although on the Final Riot! summer 2008 tour, lead singer Hayley Williams performed an extract, accompanied by lead guitarist, Josh Farro.

 Music video

 The video, directed by Big TV!, was officially released on July 30, 2007.
 The video appears as a photo montage of backstage and live performance photos, with the lyrics of the song written in the spaces between the photos.
 The video will zoom in and out on some of the photos.
 When the photo fills the entire screen, the photo will be revealed to actually be a short video clip, and the video clip will play.
 The video was shot at Rocketown in Nashville, USA when the band were playing their Riot! tour, even though the music is playing over the concert performance.

-As of April 2022, the song has 16 million views on YouTube.